Nuclear chief: Russia’s Chernobyl seizure risked accident

 The site has been back in Ukrainian hands since then, and disrupted communications have been restored.

-Ukrainian officials have said the Russian occupiers held plant workers at gunpoint during a marathon shift of more than a month, with personnel sleeping on tabletops and eating just twice a day.
+Ukrainian officials have said the Russian occupiers held plant workers at gunpoint during a marathon shift of more than a month, with employees sleeping on tabletops and eating just twice a day.

 Grossi congratulated the workers on mitigating potential risks during the occupation, including power disruptions.